The Science Behind Breathing Exercises for Screen Time

 Why This Works Better Than Blocking Alone

-Pure app blocking triggers a psychological phenomenon called reactance — the tendency to desire something more intensely when access to it is restricted.
+Pure app blocking triggers a psychological phenomenon called reactance.
+The tendency to desire something more intensely when access to it is restricted.
 This is the same mechanism that makes forbidden foods more tempting during a strict diet.
 When an app blocker prevents you from opening Instagram, your brain registers a loss of autonomy, which increases your motivation to find a workaround.
 Awareness-based approaches like breathing exercises avoid reactance entirely because they do not forbid anything.
 You breathe, then you choose.
 The choice itself is the intervention.
-Each time you choose to walk away after breathing, you build self-efficacy — the belief that you can control your own behavior.
+Each time you choose to walk away after breathing, you build self-efficacy.
+The belief that you can control your own behavior.
 This sense of agency compounds over time, making future resistance progressively easier without any external tool.

 How Pauso Applies This Science